18F/identity-eks/README.md

 There are also a number of `cluster-*` directories which hold configuration for other kinds of clusters.
 To set up one of those, you can run `./setup.sh your-clustername clustertype`, where `clustertype` is the suffix on the cluster dir that you want to apply.
+Right now, the clustertypes dirs are not kept up to date very well.
+Most work has been focused on just playing with the `cluster` directory.

 Example:  `./setup.sh devops-test elk`